NJ Wind Institute Fellowship Program at Rutgers University

 The NJ Wind Institute Fellowship Program, sponsored by the New Jersey Economic Development Authority, is designed to encourage and support student research in topics that further the development of offshore wind and build student and faculty advisor expertise in offshore wind research and innovation in the state of New Jersey.

-Rutgers University serves as one of four higher education institutions—others include Rowan University, Montclair State University, and New Jersey Institute of Technology—to offer upperclassmen students the opportunity to conduct paid, independent research related to offshore wind for the entirety of a year.
+Rutgers University serves as one of eight higher education institutions— others include Montclair State University, New Jersey Institute of Technology, Princeton University, Rowan University, Seton Hall University, Stevens Institute of Technology, and Stockton University— that is working together with the New Jersey Board of Public Utilities and Opportunity Innovation to offer upperclassmen students the opportunity to conduct paid, independent research related to offshore wind for the entirety of a year.

 Program Benefits